librenms/librenms/doc/Extensions/Authentication.md

 - 1: **Normal User**: You will need to assign device / port permissions for users at this level.

+- 4: **Limited Write**: You will need to assign a device / port / group permission to users at this level for limited edit rights.

 - 5: **Global Read**: Read only Administrator.

 - 10: **Administrator**: This is a global read/write admin account.